Rudolf Nieuwenhuys

-Rudolf Nieuwenhuys (born 11 June 1927, Amsterdam) is a Dutch neuroanatomist, Emeritus Professor of Neuroanatomy and Comparative Neuroanatomy at the Catholic University in Nijmegen.
+Rudolf Nieuwenhuys (11 June 1927 – 4 November 2024) was a Dutch neuroanatomist who was Emeritus Professor of Neuroanatomy and Comparative Neuroanatomy at the Catholic University in Nijmegen.
 He is recognised for his contribution to the field of comparative neuroanatomy.
 Professor Nieuwenhuys graduated from the Faculty of Medicine of the University of Amsterdam in 1955 and in 1960 obtained a PhD at the same institute with the dissertation Het Telencephalon der Actinopterygii.
-He started his research in the field of neuroanatomy in The Netherlands Institute for Neuroscience, Amsterdam, The Netherlands.
-He is author of important works in neuroanatomy including The Central Nervous System of Vertebrates, The Human Central Nervous System and Towards a New Neuromorphology.
+He started his research in the field of neuroanatomy in The Netherlands Institute for Neuroscience, Amsterdam, the Netherlands.
+He was the author of important works in neuroanatomy including The Central Nervous System of Vertebrates, The Human Central Nervous System and Towards a New Neuromorphology.

-He was awarded the Academy Medal of the Royal Netherlands Academy of Arts and Sciences (KNAW) in 1998.
+In 1998, Nieuwenhuys was awarded the Academy Medal of the Royal Netherlands Academy of Arts and Sciences (KNAW).

+Nieuwenhuys was born in Amsterdam on 11 June 1927, and died in Abcoude on 4 November 2024, at the age of 97.